Wei-Kuang/R/README.md

 # R

- This folder contains my R function to do modeling and data visualization.
+ This folder contains my R codes to do modeling and data visualization.